-Kavanaugh nomination touches off epic Supreme Court confirmation battle; Dems warn of 'deaths of countless women'
+Kavanaugh nod touches off Supreme Court confirmation battle; Dems warn of 'deaths of countless women'

 President Trump's nomination of Brett Kavanaugh to replace retiring Associate Justice Anthony Kennedy has set the stage for a bruising confirmation battle, as Senate Democrats and liberal groups vowed to resist what could be a dramatic and long-lasting rightward shift on the Supreme Court.